SquadcastHub/squadcasthub.github.io/pages/mydoc/incident_notes.md

 ### Mentioning Users, Squads and Teams in Notes.

 - Users can callout other users using the "@" symbol for important notes.
 This can also be used to inform users of a specific need, information or as a means to notify your **Stakeholders** on information pertaining to the status of an ongoing incident
-- Users can also notify all the members of a particular Squad or a Team by "@" mentioning the Squad or the Team name.
+- Users can also notify all the members of a particular Squad or a Team by "@" mentioning the Squad or the Team name

 ![](images/incident_notes_2.png)

 - Users who are currently on-call are indicated with a green dot against their name.
 In the above screenshot, you can see that **Diane Nyugen** is currently on-call

 - The mentioned Users, Squad or Team members will get notified instantly via **Email** and **Push** notification on the Squadcast mobile app.
-However, the author of the note will not get notified even when they are self mentioned or belong to a mentioned Squad or Team.
+However, the author of the note will not get notified even when they are self mentioned or belong to a mentioned Squad or Team

 ![](images/incident_notes_3.png)